Pet Cardiologist information for Owners

 Think of a slow flowing river, when all the water flows in one direction smoothly and quietly.
 This is like the normal, quiet blood flow moving through the normal heart.

 Now consider a loud, noisy waterfall, where water flows quickly in many different directions at the same time.
-This is like he turbulent blood flow within the heart which causes a murmur to be heard through your vet’s stethoscope.
+This is like the turbulent blood flow within the heart which causes a murmur to be heard through your vet’s stethoscope.

 Turbulent or disorganised blood flow in the heart can be caused by a number of problems, such as a leaky heart valve or an narrowing in a blood vessel leaving the heart.
 Diagnosis of the exact cause of a murmur requires a heart scan with ultrasound, also known as an ‘Echo’, so that the cause of the murmur can be seen and assessed by your pet’s cardiologist.